 Two types of forms are available for use in PCOC’s outcomes program:

 - An easy-to-use form called the PCOC assessment and clinical response form.
 This form contains PCOC’s validated measures, and prompts to aid a clinical response.
-Download the PCOC Assessment and Clinical Response form (docx)
+You can use these forms depending on whether it is a SAS first of Phase first assessment.
+Download the PCOC Assessment and Clinical Response form_SAS first (docx) and PCOC Assessment and Clinical Response form_Phase first (docx)

 - A brief form to capture patient’s details.
 This includes episodes of care.
 Three versions of this form are available.
 The version to use depends on the setting of care and model of palliative care being provided.

 - Download the Inpatient episode form (docx) for services with dedicated palliative care beds.
 This form is for services that provide care to patients admitted for care to a designated palliative care bed.
 A guide to completing this Inpatient designated bed episode form is available to download (docx)